Luxury Law Summit – Tuesday 15 May – Ham Yard Hotel, London

 As established luxury brands seek new consumers and innovation through collaborations with other brands, designers and influencers, what are the potential pitfalls and opportunities?
 This session will uncover the key issues and challenges that need to be addressed to ensure collaborations deliver success

-Chair: Lewis Cohen, Commercial Partner, IP Protection, Mischon de Reya
+Chair: Lewis Cohen, Commercial Partner, IP Protection, Mishcon de Reya

 Holly Fulton, Creative Director, Holly Fulton